Women in the Victorian era: "The Household General"

 'The Household General' is a term coined in 1861 by Isabella Beeton in her influential manual Mrs Beeton's Book of Household Management.
 Here she explained that the mistress of a household is comparable to the commander of an army or the leader of an enterprise.
 To run a respectable household and secure the happiness, comfort and well-being of her family she must perform her duties intelligently and thoroughly.
 For example, she had to organize, delegate and instruct her servants, which was not an easy task as many of them were not reliable.
 Isabella Beeton's upper-middle-class readers may also have had a large complement of "domestics", a staff requiring supervision by the mistress of the house.
 Beeton advises her readers to maintain a "housekeeping account book" to track spending.
 She recommends daily entries and checking the balance monthly.
-In addition to tracking servants' wages, the mistress of the house was responsible for tracking payments to tradesmen such as butchers and bakers.
+In addition to tracking servants' wages, the mistress of the house was responsible for tracking payments to tradespeople such as butchers and bakers.
 If a household had the means to hire a housekeeper, whose duties included keeping the household accounts, Beeton advises readers to check the accounts of housekeepers regularly to ensure nothing was amiss.

 Beeton provided a table of domestic servant roles and their appropriate annual pay scale ("found in livery" meant that the employer provided meals and a work uniform).
 The sheer number of Victorian servants and their duties makes it clear why expertise in logistical matters would benefit the mistress of the house.
 Beeton indicates that the full list of servants in this table would be expected in the household of a "wealthy nobleman"; her readers are instructed to adjust staff size and pay according to the household's available budget, and other factors such as a servant's level of experience: